Staff Picks: Our 5 Favorite Plants for Spring

 Countless scientific studies have shown that we human beings are healthier, happier, and generally have a more positive well-being when we live in close proximity to plants.
 Plants not only reduce our stress, but they also clean our air.
 Oh, and they look pretty, too!
-Our new Spring Plant Collection is full of lush low-maintenance, apartment-ready plants in ceramic pottery in a range of spring-inspired patterns and hues.
+Our Plants Collection is full of lush low-maintenance, apartment-ready plants in ceramic pottery in a range of spring-inspired patterns and hues.
 Our staff has weighed in on these sure-to-please plants and we have a few favorites.
 Here are our top 5:

 ECHEVERIA Pet-friendly | Trendy